dev-Ali2008/Xemu-android/README.md

 xaniteOG is a "proof of concept" emulator

-This project is native **from From scratch ** the emulator Xbox original console supporting games xbe - iso formats
+This project is native **From scratch** the emulator Xbox original console supporting games xbe - iso formats

 - Hardware Detection:
 Automatically identifies your device's hardware (GPU, RAM) and optimizes settings for peak performance